ascend4/ascend4/models/johnpye/fprops/A4EQUIL.md

 - `spinel_total = Sp_Fe2_tet + Sp_Fe3_tet + Sp_Fe2_oct + Sp_Fe3_oct + Sp_Va_oct`

 They are not initially proposed as the transport basis for streams.
+They are also not required for the first implementation milestone.

 ### 3.5 Nonlinear descriptors